cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 }
 ```

+Note: `Module` is a special case of the more general _derived_ address, where we set the `"module"` string for the _from address_.

 **Example**  For a cosmwasm smart-contract address we could use the following construction:
 ```
 smartContractAddr := Derived(Module("cosmwasm", smartContractsNamespace), []{smartContractKey})
 ```

 We can also define a function which will derive an address based on multiple keys (path).
-The function is similar to the `NewComposed`, however it doesn't sort the derivation keys:
+The function is similar to the `Composed`, however it doesn't sort the derivation keys:

 ```go
 func DeriveMulti(address []byte, derivationKeys [][]byte) []byte {